onja-madagascar/chores/putting-out-dinner.md

 - Small Spoons
 - Two big spoons
 - Mats
-- pots of rice and ro
+- Pots of rice and ro

 ## What is the process to accomplish the task?